 Strange started XiRepair as a teenager after spotting a need for consumer electronics repair in Montgomery and building a small business there.
 Demand quickly outgrew that location, so he opened a stand-alone store at 10684B Chantilly Parkway in 2018, which he shared with Begum.

 Meanwhile, Montgomery Advertiser Strange has turned his past experiences into SEOJ, a firm that specializes in website design, logo design, and search engine optimization for clients all around the country.
-The concepts were “inspired on my struggles as a full-time business owner,” according to Strange.
+The concepts were “inspired by my struggles as a full-time business owner,” according to Strange.

-He’s already a member of the Alabama Business Council and the Montgomery Area Chamber of Commerce, and his Eastchase store will have a ribbon cutting next week.
+He’s already a member of the Alabama Business Council and the Montgomery Area Chamber of Commerce, and his Eastchase store will have a ribbon-cutting next week.